About Xyplor

 How it started

-Xyplor started at a homeschool kitchen table.
+Xyplor started at a family kitchen table.
 Two kids — 9 and 13 — asking questions their parent couldn't answer well.
 “Will AI take all the jobs before I grow up?”
 “What's a podcast even for?”
 “Can I build a website?”

 So we built Xyplor.
 First for our own kids, then — if it worked — for yours.